CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/AdvantageAndDisadvantage.md

 # Advantage and Disadvantge

+It is important that advantage/disadvantage/super advantage/super disadvantage only applies to a single dice pool, not additional dice pools such as from assists.
+For example, if I have advantage on a stealth check and decide to assist with my "Rogue" vocation, than the advantage only applies on the stealth dice pool and not on the "Rogue" dice pool.
+However, I could preemptively use a destiny point to gain advantage on the "Rogue" assist dice pool.

 ## Advantage

 Addvatage is gained when you character gains the upper hand in a fight or circumstance favors them.
 For any dice rolled, 3's count as a success for that roll.